mohammedfarhannp/mohammedfarhannp/README.md

 <br/>

 <p>
 Hello, I'm $${\color{teal}\textbf{Mohammed Farhan N P.}}$$ I am an MCA student with a strong foundation in programming and a keen interest in cybersecurity.
-My technical expertise includes Python, C, C++, Java, and Kotlin, along with hands-on experience building and modernizing web applications using legacy stacks such as HTML, CSS, JavaScript, PHP, and MySQL.
+My technical expertise includes $${\color{#E30B5D}{Python, C, C++, Java,}}$$ and $${\color{#E30B5D}{Kotlin}}$$, along with hands-on experience building and modernizing web applications using legacy stacks such as HTML, CSS, JavaScript, PHP, and MySQL.
 I enjoy problem-solving and apply my skills to practical projects.
 Passionate about penetration testing, I am steadily building my expertise to pursue a career as a professional pentester, continuously learning through hands-on contributions and independent research.
 </p>

 <br/>